STANAG 3910: Competing protocols

 Another proposed development of MIL-STD-1553 is known as MIL-STD-1553E or E-1553.
 This uses technologies similar to those used in ADSL to transmit very much higher bandwidths, in multiple channels, over the same media as the existing data bus, but in such a way that they do not interfere with the operation of the normal 1553B data transfers or RTs that should not be involved in them.
 MIL-STD-1553E is, therefore, an attractive option for upgrading existing aircraft, etc., that use 1553B, because it should not involve any modification to the wiring or any RTs that are not required to take part in these high-speed transfers.

 However, whilst there has been some research into its use, there do not appear to be any existing or impending implementations of it on production aircraft, either as new build or upgrades.
 This may be related to the susceptibility of these additional high-speed transmissions to the specific routeing of the 1553 bus cables, and the exact placement of the couplers, BC, and RTs on different aircraft of a fleet, which may make it difficult to specify, in advance of an upgrade, precisely what additional capacity might be provided.

+The E-1553 standard by Edgewater Computer Systems was ratified as STANAG 7221 in 2015.
+In addition to 1553B, it also runs over coax, twisted pair, Power-Line Carrier, and existing ARINC 429 links.
+The data rate is 100 Mbps.